neon-bindings/rfcs/text/0000-task-api-expansion.md

 ## Implementing `Worker::spawn`

-Since we can define `Task` as an implementation of `Worker`, our first task (heh) is to add a default implementation, `Worker::spawn`, that interacts with `libuv` and facilitates running code on the Rust thread, waking up the event loop, and transforming results into Javascript values.
+Since we can define `Task` as an implementation of `Worker`, our first task (heh) is to add a default implementation, `Worker::spawn`, that interacts with `libuv` to run code on the Rust thread, wake up the event loop, and transform results into Javascript values.

 In `Worker::spawn`, we create the following resources:

 * A persistent handle for the provided callback.
 We use a small wrapper in `neon-runtime`, `AsyncCallback`, to handle construction, destruction, and execution of this callback.
 * An `AsyncHandle` that lets us wake the event loop up after performing work in a Rust thread.
 * A concurrent queue for managing `libuv`'s coalesced `uv_async_send` calls (see the [`libuv` docs](http://docs.libuv.org/en/v1.x/async.html)).
 * A `std::sync::mpsc` channel to notify the Rust thread that the main thread sent a worker completion event to Javascript.
-This is necessary to keep resources alive on the Rust thread while waiting for the main thread to stop using them.
+This keeps borrowed resources alive on the Rust thread while waiting for the main thread to stop using them.
 * A `std::sync::mpsc` channel to send and receive events between the worker and Javascript.

 We then spawn a Rust thread and run `Worker::perform` in it, passing it an emitter callback and the event channel receiver.
 Immediately after, we return a `JsFunction` with a boxed Rust closure that sends messages to `Worker::perform`'s event channel receiver.